cddunni/Okra-Frontend-Engineer-Take-Home-Assessment/README.md

 # About the Project
 This is a Takehome assessment for Frontend Engineer role at Okra.ng.
 # Tasks
-1. **Objective**: Create a single web page based on the [provided design assets] (https://www.figma.com/design/266gI2IHh8ZH00TgEdUnk8/Design-Test?node-id=1-4&t=ifWinaObqbwEAsPr-0).
+1. **Objective**: Create a single web page based on the [provided design assets](https://www.figma.com/design/266gI2IHh8ZH00TgEdUnk8/Design-Test?node-id=1-4&t=ifWinaObqbwEAsPr-0).
 2. **Instructions**:
     - The design assets are on a different page (link or details will be provided).
     - While React is suggested, you can use any framework or library based on React.